More funding for residential aged care

 - recreational activities officers (lifestyle workers).

-IHACPA has also released the following documents:
+IHACPA also released the following documents:

 - Pricing Framework for Australian Residential Aged Care Services 2023-24